berkeley-stat159/project-delta/README.md

-# project-template
+# Project Delta
+## UC Berkeley Stat 159/259 Reproducible and Collaborative Statistical Data Science
+### Fall 2015 Project Delta

 [![Build
 Status](https://travis-ci.org/berkeley-stat159/project-delta.svg?branch=master)](https://travis-ci.org/berkeley-stat159/project-delta?branch=master)
 [![Coverage
 Status](https://coveralls.io/repos/berkeley-stat159/project-delta/badge.svg?branch=master)](https://coveralls.io/r/berkeley-stat159/project-delta?branch=master)

-Fall 2015 group project delta

-Team Members:
+_**Topic:**_ The Neural and Behaviroal Analysis of Loss Aversion in Decision-Making of Under Risk _**Group members:**_
-Victor Kong,
+Victor Kong (`VictorKong94`),
-Ce Li,
+Celi(`karenli`),
-Anna Liu,
+Anna Liu(`liuanna`),
-Weidong Qin, and
-Yunfei Xia
+Yunfei Xia(`yfxia`),
+Weidong Qin(`j170382276`)

+This project is built upon Sabrina M. Tom, Craig R. Fox, Christopher Trepel, Russell A. Poldrack's published work on SCIENCE, VOL 315 26 JANUARY 2007.
+The aim is to reproduce the fMRI brain analysis results, verify the behavioral assumptions in the 50-50 chance gain/loss gamble and perform conjunction analysis on neural and behavioral studies.

+## Installation Guideline

+###1.
+Projection File Directory

 All utilities can be used from the main project directory (right here!) by calling a set of commands from your terminal or command prompt.
-Before any analyses can be done, you must first download the dataset.
-Do this by calling `make dataset`.
-Be sure to have at least 17 gigabytes of storage space available on your hard drive before doing this.
-Needless to say, if you are on a slower connection, you should also be prepared to wait a while.
-Once the process has been completed, you can verify that you have the correct and complete data set by calling `make validate-data`.

-Once you have the data on your hard drive, you are ready to reproduce our experimental process.
-Because some of these statistical analyses were done in parallel, they can either be run separately or altogether.
-Be wary however that some have prerequisites.
-Commands pertaining to analyses are listed here:
-- Perform *all* analyses: `make analyses` (Our process)
-- Conjunction: `make conjunction` (Prerequisites: GLM, Logistic)
-- Convolution: `make convolution`
+-`code`: Contain a complete set of functionalities for analysis

+-`data`: Contain mainly components of the reposity that have to do with the dataset of interest

+-`paper`: Contain functionalities for written report

+-`slides`: Contain functionalities of slides for presentation

+###2.
+Data Acquisition
+- `make dataset`: Download and upzip ds005 file from openfMRI website.
+It at least 17 gigabytes of storage (~2 hrs if Internet Connection good)

-- Diagnosis: `make diagnosis`
+- `make validate-data`：Verify ds005 file is correct and complete

-- Generalized Linear Model: `make glm` (Prerequisite: Convolution)
-- Logistic Regression: `make logistic`
-- Visualization: `make visualization` (Prerequisite: GLM)
+###3.
+Statistical Analysis

+**Import Notice**: You may need to `pip install nilearn` package for the following command
+- `make analyses`: Perform a complete set of preprosessed data with neural, behavioral and conjunction analysis for all 16 subjects at once. (~2 hrs for completion).

-- Smoothing with a Gaussian Kernel: `make smoothing`
+-`make smoothing`: Smooth the retrieved data with a Gaussian Kernel

+-`make convolution`: Perform convolution method on 16 subject

+-`make glm`(Prerequisite: Convolution): Perform generalized Linear Model

+-`make diagnosis`: Perform model diagnostics for neural fMRI analysis

+-`make visualization` (Prerequisite: GLM): Generate neuroimages on fMRI run using nilearn package

+-`make logistic`: Perform logistic regression on behavioral data

+-`make conjunction` (Prerequisites: GLM, Logistic): Perform conjunction anaysis of neural and behavioral data

-- Remove *all* analysis results: `make rm-results`
+-`make rm-results`: Remove *all* analysis results

+###4.
+Create Written Report

-You can also produce a copy of our findings by calling `make report`, which will be saved as a pdf file in the paper/ directory.
-To delete the report, call `make rm-report`
+-`make report`: Produce a copy of our findings, will be saved as a pdf file in the paper/ directory

-Included with this package are also some general purpose utilities that may come in handy.
-Calling `make test-data` generates a set of dummy data that can be used to check the build's integrity.
-Once this dummy data has been generated, call `make test` to perform these checks.
-When you are happy with the results, call `make rm-test-data` to delete the dummy data.
-Lastly, if you ever find the project directory to be more cluttered than you would like, call `make clean` to remove cache, preference, and other unnecessary files.
+-`make rm-report`: Delete the report

+-`make clean`: Remove cache, preference, and other unnecessary files.

+###5.
+Other Utilites

+-`make test-data`: Generate a set of dummy data that can be used to check the build's integrity

+-`make test`: perform the above checks

+-`make rm-test-data`: Delete the dummy data

+## Acknowledgements
+We would like to thank Jarrod Millman, Matthew Brett, J-B Poline, and Ross Barnowski for their extraordinary support and advice throughout the project.